mbland/slack-emoji-issues/CONTRIBUTING.md

 in [the `tests` directory](./tests/) for any new functionality, or to reproduce any bugs you intend to fix.

-You may wish to make an alias for the `./go` script for convenience.
-For
+If your shell is Bash, you may wish to make an alias for the `./go` script for convenience.
+For example:
-example:

 ```sh
 $ eval "$(./go env sgi)"